amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

               learned GLoVE is not disclosed).

 # weakly supervised object detection
+- Evaluating Weakly Supervised Object Localization Methods Right
+    - cvpr 2020
+    - present some new metric to focus on the localiazation metric, more like CorLoc.
+Meawnwhile, it shows classification activation map can work pretty well.
 - Pairwise Similarity Knowledge Transfer for Weakly Supervised Object Localization
     - eccv 2020
     - introduce the pairwise similarity function to predict whether two